Structural biotransformations of magnetic nanoparticles in biological environments.

 Figure 6.
 Ferritin nanoparticles present in spleen at 95 days after the administration of the contrast agent.

 127 days after intravenous injection, P904 nanoparticles were no longer observed using transmission electron microscopy.
 In CTEM images (figure 7a-b), it can be observed that there are two agglomerations with different dimensions which contain mostly ferritin nanoparticles according to the informations obtained from EELS spectra.
 Using a nanometric beam in STEM mode, a chemical map of key elements (iron and oxygen) present in a well defined area (green rectangle in figure 7c) from an agglomeration of nanoparticles was obtained.
-EELS spectra made on nanoparticles from that agglomeration demonstrate the existance in a limited number of nanoparticles with the chemical composition close to that of the maghemite.
+EELS spectra made on nanoparticles from that agglomeration demonstrate the existence in a limited number of nanoparticles with the chemical composition close to that of the maghemite.

 Figure 7. a-b) Agglomerations of ferritins present in spleen at 127 days after injection of P904 agent; c) map of O and Fe on an area into such agglomeration of nanoparticles.

 At a longer period of time (238 days) from the administration, P904 nanoparticles were totally biotransformed in ferritin (figure 8).